In 2003, the Trusted Computing Group (TCG) was formed by Advanced Micro Devices Inc., Hewlett-Packard Co., IBM,...

 The concerns over trusted computing

 Despite the numerous principles regarding the security of trusted computing, the design has raised some concerns over functionality and privacy.
 In practice, trusted computing uses cryptography to help enforce a selected behavior.
 The main functionality of trusted computing is to allow someone else to verify that only authorized code runs on a system.
-Remember, used alone, trusted computing does not protect against attacks that exploit security vulnerabilities introduced by programming bugs.
+Remember, used alone, trusted computing does not protect against attacks that exploit security vulnerabilities by programming bugs.

 The problem arises with the core function of the chip.
 With trusted computing, it is technically possible not just to secure the hardware for its owner, but also to secure it against its owner.